Dairy Farming Sustainability

 In the refrigeration systems that cool the temperature of fresh milk after being collected

-To clean cows’ udders after milking
+To clean cows’ udders after the milking process is completed

 To flush out calf barns